Rappsilber-Laboratory/xi_installation/README.md

    7. You should also be able to view results via the web gui but annotated spectra will not be available until XiAnnotator is started.

-   8. Start XiAnnotator, similar to starting XiSearch, more details to follow...
+   8. Start XiAnnotator, ~~similar to starting XiSearch, more details to follow...~~ It should be started as a service, [see documentation](https://github.com/Rappsilber-Laboratory/xiAnnotator/tree/master/doc).

 ##### TODO?
 include XiFDR and instructions for advanced FDR analysis?